Lords Of The Fallen Gets Massive Player Surge After New Patch, Studio Will Break Even Soon

 Tyminski also stated that due to this new upheaval in sales, the studio will break even in the near future.
 Hence, Lords of the Fallen has again helped its developers out of a difficult spot in a very challenging industry climate.

-The game also generated a significant profit when it was initially released, selling a million copies in just 10 days, despite receiving numerous negative reviews on Steam.
-Furthermore, Lords of the Fallen has generated over $60 million in profit as of last year, and this number is expected to increase further thanks to this update and the forthcoming sequel.
+The game also generated significant revenue upon its initial release, selling a million copies in just 10 days, despite receiving numerous negative reviews on Steam.
+Furthermore, Lords of the Fallen has generated over $60 million in revenue as of last year, and this number is expected to increase further with the update and the forthcoming sequel.

 Do you think the Lords of the Fallen can be a strong IP in the future?
 Please share your thoughts in the comments below or visit the Tech4Gamers forum for further discussion.